 A brand is an ultimate asset to a company.
 From brand logos and illustrations to how the audience will perceive your company, a brand builds the identity of any organization.
 To impact the business world, where the audience and competitors could instantly recognize who you are, it’s important to build brand identity.
 It takes time to build a brand’s image, which is a consistent and company-wide effort.
-Brick by the brick placement of the right strategies and tactics makes a brand stand out in the long run.
+Brick-by-the-brick placement of the right strategies and tactics makes a brand stand out in the long run.

 In this brand book vs brand guideline comparison, we will see how both are similar to each other, what their purpose is, and what elements they contain.